'Good Evening, Newcastle!' David Bowie in Sunderland (1987)

 In Sunderland.

-It was supposed to be surreal and dream-like - but it was also really frustrating because it was the middle of Summer and in broad daylight the set looked a bit rubbish.
-There were black polythene bags over some of the electrical equipment - presumably to keep the rain out.
+It was supposed to be surreal and dream-like - but it was the middle of Summer and in broad daylight the set looked a bit rubbish.
+The complex stage lighting was almost completely wasted and there were black plastic bags over some of the electrical equipment - presumably to keep the rain out.

 But it was David Bowie!
 In Sunderland!
 It was really him!
 In Sunderland!
 And the crowd loved him - even if he did say 'good evening, Newcastle' in Sunderland!